Open-RPG/System-Reference-Document-5.1/13-monsters.md

 _** Each non-undead creature within 60
 feet of the ghost that can see it must succeed on a DC 13 Wisdom saving throw or be frightened for 1 minute.
-If the save fails by 5 or more, the target also ages 1d4 [x] 10 years.
+If the save fails by 5 or more, the target also ages 1d4 × 10 years.
 A frightened target can repeat the saving throw at the end of each of its turns, ending the